 A frown knotted the boy's brow.
 "What's a flashlight?"

 "It's kind of like a lantern but it runs on batteries like that projector instead of oil or kerosene."

-It was clear Killian wanted to ask what batteries were and how they made light but he simply gave a nod of understanding before setting his book aside.
+The boy wanted to ask what batteries were and how they made light but he simply gave a nod of understanding before setting his book aside.
 "No, thank you.
 I think I'm done reading for now anyway."

 Charming eased down at the foot of the daybed, getting down as close to Killian's level as he could while still maintaining a little bit of distance so as not to frighten the boy.
 "Is everything all right, Killian?"

 "Yes, thank you," the boy said, giving Charming what he probably thought was a convincing smile.

 Charming took a deep breath while trying to determine his next step.
 Last night, they'd simply let Killian come to them when he was ready but something about this interaction told him he needed to push.
 Gently, of course.
 "Killian, I know the past day or so has been really hard on you.
 If there's anything either Mary Margaret or I could do to help make it easier-"

 "No, no, you've both been wonderful.
 Henry and Emma have, too.
 It's just … I miss Liam."